aiswaryasankar/website/_posts/2018-12-15-Music-of-Work.md

 I love listening to music while I work, but often times I find myself listening to the same songs over and over again.
 If I replace my playlist with some probability every day, how many days can I expect my playlist to last?

-Often I need music to get myself to start working.
-I usually end up listening to the same songs repeatedly until I can't stand them any more.
-I'd say on average, I have an 8% chance of completely replacing my music playlist on any given day.
-After a month, if I haven't replaced my playlist yet, I replace it for sure.
-How many days can I expect my music playlist to last?

 <br>
 <center><hr width="50%"></center>
 <br>